ZephyrBlu/zephyrblu.github.io/_posts/2020-12-7-sc2-hotkey-system.md

 ---
 layout: post
-title: Reverse Engineering the StarCraft II Selection System
+title: Reverse Engineering the StarCraft II Hotkey System
 ---

+----- This article is not finished yet -----

+----- I need a hook -----

+StarCraft II's hotkey system is one of the most useful and important parts of the entire game.

+----- I need a hook -----

 If you're unfamiliar with StarCraft II (SC2), it's a 1v1 Real-Time Strategy game that embodies the "commander" fantasy.
 You build up a base, an economy and an army and attempt to destroy all of your opponent's buildings.